Determine opportunities for integrated rural land use and enterprise

 - what should be considered when determining viable options for rural land use and enterprise opportunities

-- how to determine the resources necessary
+- how to determine the resources necessary, where they can be obtained and at what cost

 Scope/range